Paulitos/Paulitos/README.md

 Data and Analytics Engineer with 4+ years of experience in data engineering and analytics.

-I design and implement end-to-end data solutions on Microsoft Fabric, Power BI, Databricks, and Azure for clients across banking, energy, hospitality, retail, public sector, and marketing.
+I design and implement end-to-end data solutions on Microsoft Fabric, Power BI, and Databricks for clients across banking, energy, hospitality, retail, public sector, and marketing.

 Stack:
 - ETL/ELT: PySpark, Databricks, Azure Data Factory